 Welcome to the Tab Lab at Seattle University.

 Broadly classified as biophysics and soft matter physics, we want to better understand the world around us.
 We draw from a wide range of disciplines including physics, biology, and engineering.
-Currently, experimental projects include quantifying the mechanical behaviors of fish schools, describing the motion of bacteria at interfaces, and building a biopolymer 3D printer.
+Currently, experimental projects include quantifying the mechanical behaviors of fish schools and describing the motion of organisms at interfaces.

 I welcome motivated students of ANY DISCIPLINE to inquire more about joining the lab.